rust-lang/rust/src/doc/rustc-dev-guide/src/glossary.md

 HIR Map                 |  The HIR map, accessible via tcx.hir, allows you to quickly navigate the HIR and convert between various forms of identifiers.
 ICE                     |  internal compiler error.
 When the compiler crashes.
 ICH                     |  incremental compilation hash.
 ICHs are used as fingerprints for things such as HIR and crate metadata, to check if changes have been made.
-This is useful in incremental compilation to see if part of a crate has changed and should be recompiled. inference variable      |  when doing type or region inference, an "inference variable" is a kind of special type/region that represents value you are trying to find.
-Think of `X` in algebra. infcx                   |  the inference context (see `librustc/infer`) IR                      |  Intermediate Representation.
+This is useful in incremental compilation to see if part of a crate has changed and should be recompiled. inference variable      |  when doing type or region inference, an "inference variable" is a kind of special type/region that represents what you are trying to infer.
+Think of X in algebra.
+For example, if we are trying to infer the type of a variable in a program, we create an inference variable to represent that unknown type. infcx                   |  the inference context (see `librustc/infer`) IR                      |  Intermediate Representation.
 A general term in compilers.
 During compilation, the code is transformed from raw source (ASCII text) to various IRs.
 In Rust, these are primarily HIR, MIR, and LLVM IR.
 Each IR is well-suited for some set of computations.
 For example, MIR is well-suited for the borrow checker, and LLVM IR is well-suited for codegen because LLVM accepts it. local crate             |  the crate currently being compiled.